 All the symptoms mentioned here can be caused by conditions other than cancer.
 But it is important to see your GP and get them checked.

 If you have symptoms, you usually start by seeing your GP.
-They may refer you to a specialist for tests.
+They will examine you and ask about your symptoms.
+If they think you might have cancer, they may refer you to a specialist for tests.
 Or if you have symptoms that are making you very unwell, you may be admitted to hospital straight away.
 In this situation, you will have tests while you are staying in hospital as an inpatient.

 The first specialist doctor you see and the tests you have depend on your symptoms.
 For example,